ManicMiners/docs/_pages/Arrays.md

 You cannot use nested arrays directly - the index cannot itself be an array.
 If you have need for this - for example using the value of one array as the index for another array - you must save the first array result into an integer variable and then use that integer variable.

 There is no support for multi-dimensional arrays - only a single dimension is allowed.
+You may simulate a multi-dimensional array by using script to compute the resulting linear index.

 There is currently no way to clear an array or to resize it.
 If you are going to use arrays, generally you also need to maintain a count of the number of indexes used or the last used index.